If you're going to have a transplant, there are things you can do now to help you and your family prepare.

 To learn about the types of experience to look for, see Choosing a Transplant Center.

-To review the results of transplants at a specific center, see U.S. Transplant Centers.
+To review the results of transplants at a specific center, see U.S. Transplant Center Search.
 From this list you can find information specific to that center: contact information, diseases treated, transplant experience, and patient survival.

 Every health insurance plan is different, so you should talk to your insurance company as soon as you can.
 This way you can know ahead of time what your insurance will pay for and what you may have to pay.
 Some costs not covered by insurance may include, office visits, travel, housing costs if the transplant takes place far from home, and co-pays for medicines.